electricherd/audiobookfinder/README.md

 Rust is an awesome but difficult to learn programming language using different approaches and concepts to solve the current main software development issues for system programming:
  * Secure Programming Concepts: let the computer/compiler do what it can do better than a programmer: safe threading, error-concepts, forbid everything non-safe by default
  * Quality: high level language concepts, easy to embed and include high quality external packages, which lets you implement more functionality in less code
- * Embedded: easy cross compiling, interfaces to C, becoming better to be stripped down to core system functions for the sake of minimum code footprint
+ * Embedded: easy cross compiling, interfaces to C, becoming better to be stripped down to core system functions for the sake of minimum code footprint.
+Async/Await for non OS programs, `no_std` and the `async executors` (even own ones) will be important.
  * Parallelism and Concurrency: what else to do with multi-core cpu, we are not getting much faster any more, and often cpus are idling due to blocking code.
-With async / await and futures Rust offers with its security features a nice way of dealing with it.
+With async / await and futures Rust offers with its security features a very good way of dealing with it.
  * Testing and Documentation: some build-in concepts

 Especially for IoT: I want secure and thereby safe products at home which cannot be turned into zombie devices by buffer overflow and injection, always think of what can go wrong, and let the compiler tell you when you do a common mistake.